 Read on for a few ideas on how to reduce costs around the house and how to build a budget (if you don't already have one).

-- Consider refinancing your mortgage at a lower interest rate.
-By refinancing your mortgage — paying off your current mortgage with a new loan with a lower interest rate — you may be able to bring down your monthly mortgage payment, pay off your mortgage faster or pull money out for a remodeling project.
-Check with a mortgage lender to see if refinancing is a cost-effective option.
+- Need Consider refinancing your mortgage at a lower interest rate.
+By doing this you may be able to bring down your monthly payment, pay off your mortgage faster or pull money out for a remodeling project.
 Learn more about refinancing with WaFd Bank.

-- Comparison shop.
-Each year before some of your policies automatically renew (homeowners insurance, renters insurance or auto insurance, to name a few), look around to make sure you are still getting the best deal.
+- Comparison shop every year before your policies automatically renew (homeowners insurance, renters insurance or auto insurance, to name a few).
+Look around to make sure you're still getting the best deal.

-- Keep blinds or curtains closed when it's hot outside or when there is direct sunshine.
-Blocking the sunlight into your house will keep things cooler inside, reducing the need for more energy use to power fans and/or air conditioning.
+- Keep blinds or curtains closed when it's hot outside or when there's direct sunshine in the window.
+Blocking the sunlight into your house will keep things cooler inside, reducing the need to power fans and/or air conditioning.

-- Weatherproof your home.
-Another way to keep energy use down is ensuring your home is properly weatherproofed.
-Keep cool air inside during the summer months and warm air inside during the colder months by ensuring there are no cracks or holes, especially around doors and windows.
+- Ensure your home is properly weatherproofed.
+Keep your home comfortable and your electric bill low by ensuring there are no cracks or holes, especially around doors and windows.
 Use caulk on any areas where air may pass through.
 This way, you won't be paying to heat or cool the yard!

 - Consider lowering your water heater's temperature to 120 degrees.
-This could save between 6 to 10 percent each year in hot water heating costs.
+This can save between 6 to 10 percent each year in hot water heating costs.

 - Cut back on paper waste.
 Try to use more cloth napkins and towels that you can wash rather than paper towels and paper napkins.
-This will save you money and may be better for the environment.
+This will save you money and reduce one-time use waste at the same time.

 If you haven't created a personal budget yet, it's never too late.
 Here are a few tips on getting started:

-- Review and track how much you earn and how much you spend: The first step in your savings journey is better understanding your earnings and your expenses.
+- The first step in your savings journey is to get a better understanding of your earnings and your expenses.
 Start by making a list of your monthly bills and spending, but don't worry about being exact.
 Break them into different categories so you can see where your money goes and where you could make cuts if you need to.
 This can be entertainment, utilities, groceries, etc

 We're here to help.
 Visit wafdbank.com to open an account or call us at 800-324-9375 to learn more.
 Interested in opening a savings account?
-WaFd Bank's savings account options require just $25 to open an account (only $10 if under age 18) and feature low minimum monthly balances.
+WaFd Bank's savings account options require just $25 initial deposit (only $10 if under age 18) and feature low minimum monthly balances.